Se habla español

 • ‘L.T.’ denotes a tire designed for light trucks.
 These tires are perfect for vehicles that carry heavy loads, do towing, or need robust tire options.
 These tires are usually found on giant trucks and SUVs, meeting the LT-metric sizing requirements for heavy loads.

-• ‘S.T.’ is an abbreviation for Special Trailer tires.
-This classification is for tires that are specially designed for trailers.
-It includes various trailers, from recreational fifth wheels to boat and utility trailers.
+• ‘S.T.’ is an abbreviation for Special Trailer Tires.
+This classification is for tires specially designed for trailers, including various trailers, from recreational fifth wheels to boat and utility trailers.

-If there isn’t a leading alphabetic character, the tire is identified as a metric or European-sized tire, with measurements in millimeters.
+If there isn’t a leading alphabetic character, the tire is identified as metric or European-sized, with measurements in millimeters.
 Even though they may look similar to ‘P’ or ‘L.T.’ tires in dimension, they might have different load capacities.

 When getting new tires, paying attention to these designations is essential.
 That way, you can make sure the tires are a perfect match for your vehicle and will meet all its needs.